 The purpose of the Debate/Speech Team is to develop confidence and expertise in public speaking and enhance vital communication skills through participating in argumentative and interpretative debate through judged competition.
 The members of the Georgia Military College team travel to several tournaments involving both debate and individual speaking events.
 Students with minimal experience are encouraged to register for English 261, Public Speaking.
-To participate in debate, a student should contact the Humanities Department Chair for the name of the faculty sponsor.
+To participate in debate, a student should contact Ms. Laurel Koehler @ (478) 445-7138.